PeachScript/vue-infinite-loading/docs/api/README.md

 - Default: `+new Date()`
 - Details:

-The comopnent will be reset if this property has changed, just like recreating a new comopnent, usually used when the case has filter or tabs.
+The component will be reset if this property has changed, just like recreating a new component, usually used when the case has filter or tabs.

 ## Slots